OASIS-learn-study/kubernetes.oasis.learn.study/README.md

 - [ ] Cluster Security hardening: Exploring using Private instead of Public cluster, with `mc-router` on Cloud Run?

-- [ ] Try alternative servers than Vanilla, like https://blog.airplane.gg/about/ et al.
+- [ ] Try alternative servers than Vanilla, like https://github.com/LanternPowered/Lantern or https://blog.airplane.gg/about/ et al.
 - [ ] Logs to file by default?
 Will grow memory, that's bad.
 Must be "12 factor", and STDOUT, only.
       Note also https://github.com/itzg/docker-minecraft-server#enabling-rolling-logs
 - [ ] decrease start-up time, J9 https://www.eclipse.org/openj9/docs/shrc/